 Core Subscription Levels

-On Demand Sputnik servers are accessible at any Core subscription level, but the Starter subscription level can only use On Demand Sputnik servers.
+On Demand Sputnik servers are accessible at any Core subscription level.

 Since the IP address and ports used with an On Demand Sputnik server can change, there are some scenarios where it may not be possible to use an On Demand Sputnik server.
 For example: